BiBiServ/jobproxy/README.md

 ### How to use jobProxy as a dependency?

 Just go to [this site](https://jitpack.io/#BiBiServ/jobproxy) and follow the instructions.
+Please keep in mind that you can import single subproject artifacts like **JobProxyServer** and not the whole **JobProxy** parent artifact.

 ### How to build to build JobProxy?